microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     This is because there is no way to switch context to your database since it is not physically associated with the logical server.
 To connect to the database you must make a direction connection in the context of the user database.

     You can do this in SSMS in your current connection, by using the drop-down in the upper left-hand corner and selecting your database.
 When you do this notice in the bottom right-hand corner of SSMS the connection string changes to include the database name. **Change the context now for the next step**.

+1. Examine resource limits of your database

+    Try executing the following query:

+    ```tsql
+    SELECT * FROM sys.dm_user_db_resource_governance;
+    ```

+    Examine the columns from the result set.
+This allows you to view limits without always having to look at the documentation.
+You can learn more about this DMV at https://docs.microsoft.com/sql/relational-databases/system-dynamic-management-views/sys-dm-user-db-resource-governance-azure-sql-database.
+You can also read more about limits at https://docs.microsoft.com/azure/azure-sql/database/resource-limits.

 1. Create a basic table with data